The Skyp Newsletter

 The gap between what personalization promised and what it delivered is finally closing.
 Here's what's actually working.

-The gap between what "personalization at scale" claimed to be and what it actually delivered was one of the defining disappointments of the martech era.
+The gap between what personalization at scale claimed to be and what it actually delivered was one of the defining disappointments of the martech era.
 The technology promised individualized experiences.
-The reality was slightly-less-generic batch emails, sent to segments of ten thousand people and called "personalized" because everyone in the segment shared one characteristic.
+Optimizely at one point raised a monster round on the promise of personalizing the internet–every website custom to whoever the specific visitor was.

 That gap is genuinely closing.
 Not because the aspiration changed, but because the data infrastructure and the AI tooling have finally caught up to it.
-Here's what's actually working.
+But you can still trigger that creepy factor if you’re not careful.

 Most personalization efforts fail before they start because the underlying data is wrong.
 CRM fields are incomplete.
 Firmographic data is 18 months stale.
 Product usage signals live in a data warehouse that's disconnected from your marketing stack.
 You can have the best personalization engine in the world and it will produce garbage if it's working from garbage inputs.

 It reads as noise.
 More importantly, it damages your relationship with the specific buyers you need to reach over the next 12 to 18 months, before they've ever given you a real chance.
+As people wise up to this they (like me) are unfriending these new “friends” on LinkedIn.
+No space in our lives for laziness, or at least laziness without some thoughtful AI effort.

 Most growth teams spend 80% of their personalization energy on acquisition and 20% on lifecycle.
 That ratio is usually backwards.